+Governors:

-Governors: 0 Support the development and review of the school's equality policy.
-0 Ensure that the head teacher and senior staff implement the equality policy.
-0 Provide appropriate role models for all staff and pupils.
-0 Ensure a consistent response to allegations of bullying, homophobia, prejudice and racism.
-0 Ensure that the school carries out statutory duties eade rship Team: 0 Create opportunities for pupils and staff to share their comments, suggestions and feedback ensuring that all voices are heard.
-0 Ensure the effective communication of the policies to all pupils, staff and stakeholders.
+- Support the development and review of the school's equality policy. - Ensure that the head teacher and senior staff implement the equality policy. - Provide appropriate role models for all staff and pupils. - Ensure a consistent response to allegations of bullying, homophobia, prejudice and racism. - Ensure that the school carries out its statutory duties.